Software Enquiries: 353 (0) 1 603 3951

 If you’re a student

 Choosing a university that offers a data science degree – or at least one offering classes in data science and analytics – is an important first step.
-Oklahoma State University, University of Alabama, Kennesaw State University, Southern Methodist University, North Carolina State University and Texas A&M are all examples of schools with data science programs.
+Oklahoma State University, University of Alabama, Kennesaw State University, Southern Methodist University, North Carolina State University and Texas A&M are all examples of schools with data science programmes.

 If you’re a professional who wants to shift careers